 - Family relationship centres all over Australia provide family counselling services to people from all cultural backgrounds.

-Most of us struggle with personal issues at some time, and these issues can affect our work, our relationships and our family life.
-If you are experiencing personal or relationship problems, there are a range of services and support to get assistance.
+If you are experiencing personal or relationship problems, there are a range of services and support available to you.

-Professional counsellors help people to recognise and define their emotional health, mental and lifestyle problems and to understand themselves and their behaviour better.
+Professional counsellors, social workers and psychologists can help people living with emotional, mental health and lifestyle problems.
+They also help you to understand yourself and your behaviour better.
 They do this by:

 - explaining options